-(C-4) 450 Superbike consists of:
+(C-4) 450 Superbike:

-- Up to 450cc multi-cylinder four-stroke motorcycles. - Up to 450cc twin-cylinder two-stroke motorcycles. - Up to 650cc, twin-cylinder four-stroke motorcycles. - 4-valve water-cooled four-stroke twins up to 689cc limited to Supersport specification. - Up to 910cc twin-cylinder AIR-COOLED four-stroke motorcycles. - Open single-cylinder two or four-stroke motorcycles.
+- Up to 450cc multi-cylinder four-stroke motorcycles. - Up to 450cc twin-cylinder two-stroke motorcycles. - Up to 600cc multi-cylinder four-stroke motorcycles up to and including 1990 models. - Up to 689cc twin-cylinder motorcycles, limited to Supersport specification. - Up to 910cc twin-cylinder AIR-COOLED four-stroke motorcycles. - Open single-cylinder two or four-stroke motorcycles.

-(C-5) Middleweight Superbike consists of:
+(C-5) Middleweight Superbike:

-- Up to 500cc twin-cylinder two-stroke motorcycles. - Up to 500cc multi-cylinder four-stroke motorcycles. - Up to 600cc multi-cylinder four-stroke motorcycles up to and including 1990 models. - Up to 800cc twin-cylinder four-stroke motorcycles. - Open four-stroke AIR-COOLED twin-cylinder motorcycles.
-Buell over 1000cc excluded. - Open single-cylinder two or four-stroke motorcycles. - Vintage Superbike motorcycles in compliance with Section O.
+- Up to 500cc twin-cylinder two-stroke motorcycles. - Up to 500cc multi-cylinder four-stroke motorcycles. - Up to 600cc multi-cylinder four-stroke motorcycles up to and including 1990 models. - Up to 800cc twin-cylinder four-stroke motorcycles. - Open AIR-COOLED four-stroke twin-cylinder motorcycles. - Open single-cylinder two or four-stroke motorcycles.

-(C-6) 600 Superbike consists of:
+(C-6) 600 Superbike:

-- Up to 500cc twin and multi-cylinder two-stroke motorcycles. - Up to 640cc multi-cylinder four-stroke motorcycles. - Up to 675cc three-cylinder four-stroke motorcycles. - Up to 850cc twin-cylinder four-stroke motorcycles. - Open AIR-COOLED four-stroke motorcycles 1000cc or above. - Machines primarily classified Ultra-lightweight, Lightweight, Middleweight, Vintage or Formula 3 not allowed.
+- Up to 500cc twin and multi-cylinder two-stroke motorcycles. - Up to 640cc multi-cylinder four-stroke motorcycles. - Up to 675cc three-cylinder four-stroke motorcycles. - Up to 850cc twin-cylinder four-stroke motorcycles. - Open AIR-COOLED four-stroke motorcycles 1000cc or above. - Machines primarily classified below "Formula 4" in the Migration Chart (A-8) not allowed.

-(C-7) 750 Superbike consists of:
+(C-7) 750 Superbike:

-- Up to 750cc twin and multi-cylinder two-stroke motorcycles. - Up to $800 \mathrm{cc}$ multi-cylinder four-stroke motorcycles. - Up to 900cc three-cylinder four-stroke motorcycles. - Up to 1100cc twin-cylinder four-stroke motorcycles. - Open AIR-COOLED four-stroke motorcycles 1000cc or above. - Machines primarily classified Ultra-lightweight, Lightweight, Middleweight, Vintage or Formula 3 not allowed.
+- Up to 750cc twin and multi-cylinder two-stroke motorcycles. - Up to 800cc multi-cylinder four-stroke motorcycles. - Up to 900cc three-cylinder four-stroke motorcycles. - Up to 1100cc twin-cylinder four-stroke motorcycles.

+- Open AIR-COOLED four-stroke motorcycles 1000cc or above. - Machines primarily classified below "600" in the Migration Chart (A-8) not allowed.

-(C-8) Open Superbike consists of:
+(C-8) Open Superbike:

-- Motorcycles with unlimited displacement. - Machines primarily classified below 600 Supersport not allowed.
+- Motorcycles with unlimited displacement. - Machines primarily classified below "600" in the Migration Chart (A-8) not allowed.